Envira Gallery Blog

 Alamy Contributor - photo selling website

-Signing up with Alamy is free, and it’s an especially great option for students.
-That’s because students receive a special 100% commission rate for 2 years!
-Here are a few of the features that make it one of the best websites to sell photos online:
+Signing up with Alamy is free and an especially great option for students since students receive a special 100% commission rate for 2 years!
+Alamy handles the complex licensing and offers photographers a straightforward contract to sell photos online.

-• Supports a variety of assets including images, vector graphics, illustrations, and video.
+• Supports a variety of assets, including images, vector graphics, illustrations, and video

-• Analytics tools to track sales and help you see what type of photos sell best.
+• Analytics tools to track sales and help you see what type of photos sell best

-Pricing / Payout: Free signup and three commission levels.
+ayout: Free signup and three commission levels.
 Most contributors receive 40%, which requires you to meet a threshold of $250 or more in gross sales every year.
 Contributors who earn more than $25k in gross sales earn 50% commission.

 Get started with Alamy today!